Updated: Sep 19

-136. Request final closing figures from closing agent.
+136. Request final closing figures from the closing agent.

-137. Receive and carefully review closing figures on HUD statement to ensure accuracy of preparation.
+137. Receive and carefully review closing figures on the HUD statement to ensure accuracy of preparation.

-138. Forward verified closing figures to buyer’s agent.
+138. Forward verified closing figures to the buyer’s agent.

-139. Request copy of closing documents from closing agent.
+139. Request a copy of the closing documents from the closing agent.